 Press seam open.
 The letter “C” is starting to take shape.

 Continue using the same techniques for A4 and A5.

-Trim 1/4" from the solid line, giving you your 1/4" seam allowance to sew your sections together.
+Once all the components are sewn to the template, trim 1/4" outside the solid line, giving you your 1/4" seam allowance to sew your sections together.

 Join the sections.